BrockCSC/csc-templates/README.md

 + Use the 'csc-poster' style to make posters
 + Use the 'csc-letterhead' style to write official looking letters

-Included are two sample documents for you to follow, a brochure of the club, and the project's license (GNU GPL).
+Included are two sample documents (poster and letterhead), a brochure of the club, and the project's license (GNU GPL).

 Getting Started
 ---------------